Fruit Tree Growing Guide

 • Photosynthesis: Production of sugars and energy.

-• Transpiration: Humidity and temperature regulation through the stomata.
+• Transpiration: Regulation of moisture and temperature through stomata.

-• Vascular tissues: Xylosis and phyloma for water and nutrient transport.
+• Vascular tissues: Xylem and phloem for the transport of water and nutrients.

-• Tropical Trees: Large leaves for increased photosynthesis in warm environments.
+• Tropical trees: Large leaves to enhance photosynthesis in warm environments.

 1. Transportation: